Region - USA

 How to Prevent Copper Theft

-At WCCTV, we are confident that the most effective way to prevent any opportunist theft is to have a visible surveillance camera presence at your construction job sites or properties.
+We are confident that the most effective way to prevent opportunist theft is to have a visible surveillance cameras at your construction job sites or properties.

-But a blended approach to security is always best, and you can combine many other steps with our mobile surveillance units to further enhance security.
+But a blended approach to security is always best, and you can combine many other steps with our mobile solar surveillance trailers to further enhance security.
 These include:

 Learn more: Construction sites are one of the most common targets for copper theft.
-Download WCCTV's Comprehensive Guide to Construction Site Security to learn how to protect your construction sites from copper thieves or criminals.
+Download the Comprehensive Guide to Construction Site Security to learn how to protect construction sites from copper thieves or criminals.

 Mobile video surveillance cameras provide a visible deterrent to potential thieves and capture video evidence to assist with any law enforcement investigations.